wy82/Fast-Robots/docs/_pages/lab-6.md

 }
 ```

-Once the data was received on the laptop, it was subsequently processed into arrays in Python and then saved into a CSV file for future analysis.
+Once the data was received on the laptop, it was subsequently processed into arrays in Python and then saved into a PKL file for future analysis.

 ```python
 async def get_data(uuid,byte_array):